Version for device: MinION

 The EPI2ME cloud-based platform performs further analysis of basecalled data, for example alignment to the Lambda genome, barcoding, or taxonomic classification.
 You will use the EPI2ME platform only if you would like further analysis of your data post-basecalling.

-For instructions on how to create an EPI2ME account and install the EPI2ME Desktop Agent, please refer to the EPI2ME Platform protocol.
+For instructions on how to create an EPI2ME account and install the EPI2ME Desktop Agent, please refer to this link.

 We highly recommend that you check the number of pores in your flow cell prior to starting a sequencing experiment.
 This should be done within 12 weeks of purchasing for MinION/GridION/PromethION or within four weeks of purchasing Flongle Flow Cells.
 Oxford Nanopore Technologies will replace any flow cell with fewer than the number of pores in the table below, when the result is reported within two days of performing the flow cell check, and when the storage recommendations have been followed.
 To do the flow cell check, please follow the instructions in the Flow Cell Check document.